bigeasy/proof/README.md

 ## Why I Wrote My Own Framework

-Specifically, I ran into a problem where Streamline's magic must be in a function that provides a `function (error, result) {}` callback.
-Frameworks want you to write your tests in a function that they specify.
-If you program with Streamline, then you realize you're always going to have a certain amount extra cruft to get a test going.
-I find that the more cruft there is, the less likely it is that I'll write a test.
-I'm more likely to write a one liner program.
-This made we want a test framework that worked with one (or two, three, seven) liner programs.
-It made me want to use a test harness that gave me a blank slate.

 This is my test framework.
 There are many like it, but this one is mine.

+The catalyist was Streamline.js.
+The frameworks that exist generally group tests into a object or the functional programming equavalent.
+Each test is a function.
+A suite is a class or other grouping of functions.

+The function may provide a callback, but the callback isn't in the `function (error, result) {}` format that works with Streamline.js.

+Of course, once I was done writing this, it occured to me that callback signature differences are easily shimmed, but it was too late by then.

 There is a lot of extra stuff your grarden variety test frameworks.
-Folks put a lot of thought into testing, which is an area that invites over-engineering.
+Folks put a lot of thought into testing, which is an area that invites over-thinking.

 The prefect bicycle shed.

 I don't want to pay for those features; compatability with CI frameworks I don't use, compatability with IDEs I don't use, histograms that I'll never look at.

 I've never thought to myself, boy, if only I could see my test results in XML, JSON, RDF and YAML, then I'd really get to the bottom of this pesky bug.